UCLALibrary/packer-samvera/README.md

 ### Gotchas

 This build is tested with the default versions of Vagrant and VirtualBox that are found in the Ubuntu package repository.
-If you're running the latest version of Vagrant from Hashicorp you might have issues related to the corresponding versions of the VirtualBox Guest Additions.
+If you're running the latest version of Vagrant from Hashicorp you might have issues related to the corresponding version of the VirtualBox Guest Additions.

 ### License